 In applying for a research permit, you agree to the following:

 - Label research plots and/or structures with your name and permit number on pink flagging.

 - Help us steward the land by notifying us of any concerns that develop during the project.

-Brad Herrick, Ecologist: Questions about research program and permits.
+Brad Herrick, Ecologist: Questions about research program.